marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-9.jpg)

-I now need directories.
+I now need to change directories.
 In order to change directories in Linux, use the `cd` command.
 For example, if I wanted to change from the "moo" directory to the "moomoo" directory, and the "moomoo" directory was in the same working directory as the current directory, I would use the command

 ```txt
 cd moomoo